As states make voting easier during the pandemic, Tennessee is moving in the other direction - KESQ

 In the same month, Tennessee passed a law that would charge protesters camping on state property with a felony, which would cause those convicted of the felony to lose their right to vote.

-“I have not seen another state do another version of ‘Oh my god, I’m losing the chess game, throw the board over and completely reset it,'” said Jessica Levinson, a Loyola Law School professor who focuses on election law, and a CNN contributor.
+“I have not seen another state do another version of ‘Oh my god, I’m losing the chess game, throw the board over and completely reset it,'” said Jessica Levinson, a Loyola Law School professor who focuses on election law.
 “I have not seen another state step onto the dance floor with this aggression.”

 The state’s justification for refusing to expand voting by mail during the pandemic was voter fraud and that it’s not “fiscally nor logistically feasible.”
 Tennessee Republican House Majority Leader William Lamberth said the criminal justice bill was designed to crack “down on criminal elements out there that unfortunately are making it very difficult for folks to even visit this capitol.”

-Note: CORRECTION: This story has been updated to correct Jessica Levinson’s affiliation.